All Episodes

 The problem with Ponzi's investment scheme is that it's difficult to sustain this game very long because to continue paying the promised profits to early investors, you need an even larger pool of later investors.

-Typically only last weeks or months at most.
+These schemes typically only last weeks or months at most.

 Well, what's the difference exactly in that and what's happening here?

-Audio sound by, let's start the top here.
+Let's start the top here.

-This is uh CNN this morning.
+This is CNN this morning.

-American morning Carol Costello interviewed Richard Trumka.
+American Morning Carol Costello interviewed Richard Trumka.

-And they were talking about Jimmy Hoffa, Jr.
+And they were talking about Jimmy Hoffa Jr.

 Costello said, listen to what Rush Limbaugh said about Hoffa's comments.

-What is this when is Obama going to repudiate Hoffa?
+When is Obama going to repudiate Hoffa?

 Obama wrote it for Hoffa.

-Here's Trumpka's reply.
+Here's Trumka's reply.

-He's uh an entertainer.
+He's an entertainer.

 He's insidiary.

-I mean, of all people have been talking about reconciliation, Rush Limbaugh.
+I mean, of all people to be talking about reconciliation, Rush Limbaugh, come on, cut me a break.

 Is that what he said?